Gymnasium F.C.: Season Commentary

-2024/25
+2024–25

-After some departures from the club, Gymns were only able to field a combination side.
-The team struggled to get going in 2024, sitting bottom of the table on just 7 points by the end of the calendar year.
-However, after some tactical changes and the return of a couple of players, the team began to improve and were able to finish the season strongly, earning 16 points in the final 7 matches (5W-1D-1L), with the only loss in that run being to league champions, Colby.
-This late run of form saw Gymns climb off the bottom of the table and up to a 10th place finish.
+Gymns were only able to field a combination side.
+The team struggled for a lot of the season, sitting bottom of the table on just 7 points by the end of January.
+After some tactical changes and re-recruitment, Gymns saw improvement and were able to finish the season strongly, earning 16 points from the final 7 matches (5W-1D-1L), with the only loss in that run being to league champions, Colby.
+This late run saw Gymns climb up the table to a 10th place finish.

-Club captain Daniel Kewley won Players Player of the Season, with Ricky Bell receiving the Managers equivalent.
-Ollie Horbury won Young Player of the Year, and Dean Corlett received the award for best Newcomer.
-Alex McKeeman, Ally Sinclair and Danny Shefford were all given awards for behind-the-scenes contributions to the club.

-2025/26
+2025–26

 Gymns were again only able to field a combination side.
-The team began the season looking to build on the strong finish of 2024/25.
 With no official manager, players on the club committee stepped up to lead the squad until a new manager can be appointed.

-After starting the season slowly, with just 1 point from the opening 3 games, the team impressively went on to climb to 4th in the table following a 5-match unbeaten streak (DWWWD) that included 3 victories by a margin of 5+ goals.
+After starting the season with just 1 point from the opening 3 games, the team impressively climbed to 4th in the table following a 5-match unbeaten streak (DWWWD) that included 3 victories by a margin of 5+ goals.
+On 10 January 2026, Gymns equalled their points tally from the prior season (23) in 6 less matches.
+Gymns showed a big improvement from the prior season, with their Points-per-Game being 0.41 higher, goal difference being 58 better, and achieving a 6th place finish.